Publications

 The WELS Historical Institute Journal and other note worthy publications

-Volume 43, Number 1, Spring 2025 of the WELS Historical Institute Journal.
+Volume 43, Number 2, Fall 2025 of the WELS Historical Institute Journal.

 Preview the Table of Contents